ThanhDucPham/CarND-Vehicle-Detection/writeup.md

 I tried various combinations of parameters, trying to keep the length of the feature vector as small as possible.
-Practically, I run the SVM classifier several times changing the parameters to get the best accuracy value in the test set.
+Practically, I run the SVM classifier several times changing the parameters to get the best accuracy value for the test set.
-Firstly, I tried using different color spaces, and it turned out that the `YCrCb` colorspace gave me the best result.
-I used the `YCrCb` colorspace to compute all the features, not only the HOG.
+Firstly, I tried different color spaces, and it turned out that the `YCrCb` colorspace gave me the best result.
+I used, therfore, the `YCrCb` colorspace to compute all the features.

 After, I  took care of the HOG parameters.
 I found out that the parameters `orient`, `pix_per_cell`, `cell_per_block` did not have a big impact, while using all the channels increased the accuracy of 1%.

-Finally, I decided to use the smallest values for the spatial size and histogram bins without loosing in accuracy.
-Tweaking these parameters improved the accuracy from 97% to 99%.
+Finally, I decided to use the smallest values possible for the spatial size and histogram bins without loosing in accuracy.
+Tweaking the parameters improved the accuracy from 97% to 99%.
 These are the parameters that gave me the best result:

 ```
 # HOG parameters